ORAL FUNCTION SUPPORT

 Body & Mouth Exercises for Suspected Tongue-Tie

-by lalactation
+Video by lalactation

 Exercises to Reduce Tension in the Face

-by lalactation
+Video by lalactation

 How To Check for a Tongue-Tie

-by lalactation
+Video by lalactation

-by lalactation
+Video by lalactation

-Oral Motor Exercises Before Tongue-Tie Release
+Oral Motor Exercises To Prepare for Tongue-Tie Release

-by lalactation
+Video by lalactation

 Strengthen Baby’s Suck

-by lalactation
+Video by lalactation

-After Tie Release Care
+After Tie Release Care (Wound Care)

-by lalactation
+Video by lalactation

-by lalactation
+Video by lalactation

 Suck Training for Babies Under 3 Months Old

-by lalactation
+Video by lalactation

 Strengthening & Mobilizing the Tongue & Jaw

-by lalactation
+Video by lalactation

 Teether & Chewing Toys

-by lalactation
+Video by lalactation

 Disclaimer: The purpose of this content is for educational and informational purposes only.
 None of these videos are medical or professional advice.
 None of this content is a replacement for therapy or medical care of any kind.
 The examples are shown with healthy babies.
 Please consult a qualified healthcare provider if you have concerns or questions regarding your baby and their development.